openstack/manila-specs/specs/ocata/manila-share-revert-to-snapshot.rst

 snapshot, a driver must advertise its ability to restore a snapshot.
 This will be done using the driver method discovery code that exists today to report the share revert capability to the scheduler.
-The new field shall be 'revert_to_snapshot'.
-It will also be reported as a public extra spec on the share type to enable user-facing tools to selectively offer the feature on a per-snapshot basis, and the value will be copied from the share type to the share at the time of share creation.
+The new field shall be 'revert_to_snapshot_support'.
+It will also be reported as an optional public extra spec on the share type to enable user-facing tools to selectively offer the feature on a per-snapshot basis, and the value will be copied from the share type to the share at the time of share creation.
 Shares created before this feature is released will not have the attribute set, so the revert-to-snapshot action will not be available on those even if the backend support is present.
-The default value of 'revert_to_snapshot' will be False.
+The default value of 'revert_to_snapshot_support' on a share object will be False if the corresponding key is not set on the share type.

 Implementation
 ==============